 University of Limerick course offerings and course descriptions for study abroad students are available at http://www.ul.ie/international/en/home/study-at-ul/study-abroad/.

 - To view the courses, open the appropriate Module Booklet from the left-hand side of the page.
 (If the booklet for your year of study is not available, please use the booklet for the relevant semester from the most recent year.
 Module offerings remain fairly consistent from year to year.)
 Modules are organized by department.
 Information about courses, including a brief course description, ECTS credit value, entry requirements and course duration is provided.

-- More specific information about the modules may be available in the University's online Book of Modules at http://outside.ul.ie/BookofModules/.
-Please bear in mind that this Book of Modules includes modules not available to study abroad students.
+- More specific information about the courses may be available in the University's online Book of Modules.
+Please bear in mind that this Book of Modules includes courses not available to study abroad students.
+If using this course catalog, only view classes beginning with a 4.
+Classes that start with a 5 and 6 are postgraduate classes and not available to you.
+For example, EN4023 is an undergraduate class.
 This online catalog should always be used in conjunction with the documents available on the University of Limerick study abroad website.

 - Important Considerations – Sports Science and Physical Education classes are limited and will therefore only be on offer to Sport Science/PE majors.
 University of Limerick cannot guarantee placement into any sport science/PE class prior to arrival on campus.
 Priority is given to degree-seeking students and the remaining places are offered to visiting students.

 The availability of Equine classes is restricted to equine majors and places cannot be guaranteed to visiting students in advance of arrival to University of Limerick.
 Preference is given to degree-seeking equine students and visiting students will be offered any remaining places.

 - Courses – A typical course load at the University of Limerick is 5 courses per semester.
 University of Limerick requires students to select 5 classes and 5 alternate classes.

 Other Important Points